yanil8068/ajio/README.md

 2. --Challenge: Maintaining a Responsive and Consistent UI:
    _Problem_: Ensuring the UI was responsive across different devices and screen sizes.
    _Solution_: Used Tailwind CSS for responsive and utility-based styling, ensuring the design adapted well to various screen sizes.

+3. --Challenge: Handling Authentication Redirects:

+_Problem_: Redirecting users to the login page when attempting to add items to the cart was initially causing page reloads infinitely.
+_Solution_: user state was changing infinitely that was causing issue to we implemented to change the user state only on signup and login and when theres a user in the session.

 ## Authors